-These are commercial vehicles like taxi, cabs, trucks.
+These are commercial vehicles like taxis, cabs, and trucks.
 Yellow number plates have a different tax structure compared to white number plates and commercial car drivers with yellow plates are also mandated to have a commercial driving permit.

 - Black number plate with yellow lettering

 Black number plates are for a vehicle registered as rental or self-driven.
 These types of number plates are also popular with luxury hotel transport.
-These cars can ply as a commercial vehicle without the driver having to own a commercial driving permit.
+These cars can ply as commercial vehicles without the driver having to own a commercial driving permit.

 - Green number plate with white lettering

 This number plate is unique to electric cars only.
 This is applicable to road-legal electric busses and other electric commercial vehicles (like Mahindra e20, Tata Tigor Electric).

 - Red number plate with white lettering

 The red registration plate is issued as a temporary registration for a brand new vehicle until permanent registration is issued by the RTO.
 Temporary registration is valid for 1 month only.
 However, all Indian states do not allow temporarily registered vehicles to ply on road.